jackyko1991/Spec-Driven-Development/README.md

 **Responsibilities:**
 - Analyze the existing codebase (if any) to establish a baseline.
 - Generate or update foundational rule files (e.g., in an `.ai-rules/` directory).
 - Document the product vision, technology stack, folder structure, and project-level architectural rules.
-This now includes establishing conventions for unit testing and development sandboxes (local folder or Git worktree).
+This now includes establishing conventions for unit testing and a unified development sandbox.

 **Artifacts:**
 - `.ai-rules/product.md`: Describes the product's purpose, features, and target audience.
 - `.ai-rules/tech.md`: Specifies the programming languages, frameworks, libraries, and testing strategies to be used.
-- `.ai-rules/structure.md`: Defines the project's directory layout, file organization, and sandbox environment conventions.
+- `.ai-rules/structure.md`: Defines the project's directory layout, file organization, and the unified sandbox environment conventions.

 ### Development and Debugging Sandboxes

-To ensure a clean and isolated development environment, the Steering Architect establishes conventions for using sandboxes.
+To ensure a clean and isolated development environment, the Steering Architect establishes conventions for using a unified sandbox.
 A sandbox is a temporary, isolated environment where new features can be developed or bugs can be fixed without affecting the main codebase.
-This practice is crucial for parallel development and maintaining stability.

-The agent will ask about two types of sandboxes:
+All isolated work, whether for new features or bug fixes, takes place in the `.sandbox/` directory.
+The method for creating this sandbox can be configured:
--   **Development Sandbox**: For building new features.
-The options are typically a local `sandbox/` folder or a more advanced Git worktree.
+-   **Directory Copy**: A minimal copy of only the necessary files for the task.
--   **Debugging Sandbox**: A dedicated space (e.g., a `debug/` folder) for isolating bug fixes.
+-   **Git Worktree**: A more advanced approach where the sandbox is a linked Git worktree, ideal for seamless version control and parallel development.

 These choices are documented in `.ai-rules/structure.md`, and the corresponding folders are added to `.gitignore` to keep the main repository clean.